IRDAI Regulations For Insurers: Cap On Acquisition and Operating Costs, Explained

 The IRDAI’s new expense regulations mark a significant shift towards greater efficiency, transparency, and technology adoption in the insurance sector.
 While insurers must streamline costs, the added allowance for Insurtech highlights the importance of digital transformation.
 Insurtech companies now have the perfect opportunity to innovate, collaborate, and shape the future of insurance in India.

-About Author
+Author Details

 CA Chandrasekaran Ramakrishnan